-60 micron filter mesh cages are Part no. RF-096

-115 micron filter mesh cages are Part no. RF-097

-250 micron filter mesh cages are Part no. RF-098
+60 micron filter mesh cages are Part no. RF-096.
+115 micron filter mesh cages are Part no. RF-097 250 micron filter mesh cages are Part no. RF-098

 In most conditions the filter will only need maintenance every 6 months.
-However if there is a lot of detritus in the water to be filtered, particularly if it contains oil, fatty or sticky substances or if there is excessive biological growth then the filter cage may need to be cleaned or changed more frequently.
+However if there is a lot of detritus in the water to be filtered, particularly if it contains fatty, oil, or sticky substances or if there is excessive biological growth then the filter cage may need to be cleaned or changed more frequently.

-Removing the QUICK RELEASE (QR) Filter Head:
+Removing the Filter Head